ConrabOpto/mst-query/README.md

 Optimistically updating the UI can be quite involved.
 You have to create a unique id, and make sure client data is replaced with server data as soon as possible - without the user noticing any changes.

-In `mst-query`, we try to make this easier by providing a `createOptimisticData` helper.
+In mst-query, we try to make this easier by providing a `createOptimisticData` helper.
 This function creates an temporary, unique id and merges the data so that it is ready to be added to the ui.

 A difference from other query libraries is that you get imperative control of how this update happens.
 In the example above we simply replace the optimistic item with the server response, but you could of course do it differently if you wanted to.

-However, note that `mobx-state-tree` does not currently support mutable identifers ([see this issue](https://github.com/mobxjs/mobx-state-tree/issues/887)).
+However, note that mobx-state-tree does not currently support mutable identifers ([see this issue](https://github.com/mobxjs/mobx-state-tree/issues/887)).
 This is important becasue it means that trying to reuse the same instance won't work.

 ## Change tracking